Listening Is the Leadership Skill Nobody Taught You. Here's Where You Actually Stand.

 In times of change, people need to feel understood.

-When leaders listen better, retention improves, innovation flows, and people are more willing to bring forward their best thinking.
+SHRM research shows that poor communication costs companies of 100 employees an average of $420,000 per year in lost productivity.
+When leaders listen better, retention improves, innovation flows, and people bring their best thinking forward.
 Your growth as a listener helps shape the culture your organization becomes.